2012–13 Bolton Wanderers F.C. season: February

 Bolton began February with a visit to Watford.
 The game saw Marvin Sordell's first return to his former club since leaving the previous year and it was the former Watford man who opened the scoring through a penalty midway through the first half.
 Watford equalised almost immediately when Matěj Vydra scored and completed the turn around in the second half through Almen Abdi.
 The result saw Bolton fall to twentieth place, three points off the relegation zone.
 Their next game was at home against Burnley.
 Burnley took the lead through David Edgar shortly after half-time.
-Craig Davies scored his first goal for Bolton 11 minutes later which was followed 25 minutes later by a David N'Gog winner, his fifth of the season.
+Craig Davies scored his first goal for Bolton 11 minutes later which was followed 25 minutes later by a David Ngog winner, his fifth of the season.
 The win moved Bolton up three places to 17th.

 Bolton's next match was away to Nottingham Forest after falling behind to an Andy Reid goal in the 59th minute, Bolton survived heavy pressure and equalised through Craig Davies' second goal in as many matches in the 77th minute.
 The match finished level despite Marcos Alonso being sent off for two bookable offences with ten minutes remaining to prevent returning Forest manager Billy Davies from starting his second spell in charge with a win.
 Against another of Brian Clough's former sides, Derby County, Bolton took the lead late in the first half with a headed goal that was initially attributed to Craig Dawson but was later given as an own goal by Derby captain Richard Keogh.
 Bolton could not hold on to their lead, however, and conceded to another headed goal in the 81st minute; Jamie Ward's tenth goal of the season.
 The draw left Bolton four points from the relegation zone and 12 points from the play-off positions.

 Bolton's next game was against second-placed Hull City.
 Within eight minutes, Bolton were 3–0 up with goals from Darren Pratley; his first of the season, Mark Davies; his sixth of the season and Craig Dawson's first for the club.
 Robbie Brady pulled one back for Hull with a free-kick, but two minutes later Dawson scored again to give Bolton back their three-goal cushion.
 This proved to be the last goal of the game and Bolton won 4–1.
 The win, their second consecutive at home, moved them up two places to 14th.
 On the following Tuesday, Bolton played Peterborough United, the reverse fixture of which finished 5–4 to the opposing side.
 After Craig Dawson's third goal in two games in the fifth minute, Bolton hung on for a slender victory, sending them to a season-high of tenth in the table.
 Loanee Craig Dawson was named as Player of the Month for February.